oliviawestmacottssw/SSW.Rules.Content/rules/do-you-find-where-drive-space-is-consumed-in-your-surface/rule.md

 ---

-To find where drive space is consumed in your Surface you should install TreeSize Touch.
+To find where drive space is consumed in your Surface​ you should install TreeSize Touch.